-Matcha can be whisked into a tea (or tea latte), added to baking (a great-tasting natural green food coloring), or mixed in smoothies, oatmeal, etc.
+You can whisk matcha into a tea (or tea latte), add it to baking (a great-tasting natural green food coloring), or mix it in smoothies, oatmeal, etc.

 Do you use maca and/or matcha?
 What’s your favorite way to incorporate them into your daily life?
 Tell us in the comments!